Scrolling through my feed I came across this little gem:

 Pity the article is rubbish.

-The first hint that this story was nonsense is how they start by commending readers as smart.
+The first hint that this story is nonsense is how they start by commending readers as smart – softening everyone up a bit.
 They list a few famous people who read and say you too can be just like them if you read.
 Somehow reading = lifelong learning, so you’ll be happier, earn more, stay healthier, and become president – I’m tempted to dive into those claims for a fact check, but one piece at a time.
 I’m willing to accept the claim that reading = lifelong learning… for now.

 Lifelong learning will help you be happier, earn more, and even stay healthier, experts say.
 Plus, plenty of the smartest names in business, from Bill Gates to Elon Musk, insist that the best way to get smarter is to read.
 So what do you do?
 You go out and buy books, lots of them.

 Then it suddenly announces you don’t have to read.